#1 What Is the Quest Migration Manager for Active Directory?

 By automatically updating their permissions and resources, users can save time and reduce risk.
 These include Exchange, SharePoint, AD, IIS, SQL server, and the System Management server from Microsoft.

 Another popular feature of the Quest Migration Manager is the secure execution.
 Using test modes allows users to verify the accuracy and security of their migration plan.
-Then, using this Microsoft AD migration tool, users can optimize their post-migration environment.
+Then, using this Microsoft Entra ID migration tool, users can optimize their post-migration environment.
 They can also preserve passwords, as well as remove source accounts and related references.

 #3 Is There a Free Trial for the Quest Migration Manager for Active Directory?